Are You Ready to Get Hacked?

 Eliminate the Vulnerability

-SiteGround customers can order a thorough hack repair from our partner Sucuri, by going to User Area -> Support -> Website Security.
+SiteGround customers can order a thorough hack repair from our partner Sucuri, by going to Client Area -> Support -> Advanced Technical Help -> Website Security.

 6. Return to Live

-At the end of the process, you should change all passwords of all users, tools, and devices that have access to your site (cPanel, FTP, SSH, etc.).
+At the end of the process, you should change all passwords of all users, tools, and devices that have access to your site (control panel, FTP, SSH, etc.).
 Make sure the same is done by all website collaborators.
 Do this before you go live.